What are Leadership Traits?

-Leaders exercise good control and regulation over their behavior and are able to tolerate frustration and stress.
-Leaders are able to cope to changes in the environment without an intense emotional reaction.
+Leaders exercise good control and regulation over their own behavior and are able to tolerate frustration and stress.
+Leaders are able to cope with changes in an environment without having an intense emotional reaction.

-Listed below are the leadership traits that bad leaders possess:
+Listed below are the traits that bad leaders commonly exhibit: